 Severe spinal arthritis is a condition that is so debilitating, normal quality of life is dramatically reduced.
-Spinal arthritis leads to the breakdown of the spinal facet joints which are responsible for supporting the entire body and allowing a wide range of bending and twisting motions, so the simplest daily activities may prove impossible once those joints are damaged.
+Spinal arthritis leads to the breakdown of the spinal facet joints, which are responsible for supporting the entire body and allowing a wide range of bending and twisting motions, so the simplest daily activities could prove impossible once those joints are damaged.

 There are two main types of arthritic joint disorders that could manifest as severe spinal arthritis: spinal osteoarthritis and spinal rheumatoid arthritis.
 Spinal osteoarthritis, also called degenerative spinal arthritis or “wear-and-tear” spinal arthritis, is a condition in which the cartilage of articular surfaces of the spinal facet joints disintegrates.
 Symptoms of this condition include tenderness, throbbing pain and stiffness.
-As the condition progresses, bone spurs or osteophytes may be created.
-These bony projections may impinge upon nerves, giving radiating, painful symptoms known as a radiculopathy.
-When the condition becomes severe, symptoms escalate resulting in decreased flexibility, diminished range of motion and spontaneous joint lockage.
+As the condition progresses, bone spurs or osteophytes may develop.
+These bony projections might impinge upon nerves, producing radiating, painful symptoms known as a radiculopathy.
+When the condition becomes severe, symptoms escalate, resulting in decreased flexibility, diminished range of motion and spontaneous joint lockage.

 Spinal rheumatoid arthritis (RA) is an autoimmune disease in which the body’s own defense system targets the lining of the joints (synovium).
 The synovium under attack produces less synovial fluid, a thick lubricant which keeps joints moving smoothly.
 Symptoms of rheumatoid arthritis include pain, stiffness (especially in the morning or after prolonged inactivity), swelling, warm reddened joints, fever and fatigue.
 With time, joints often deform.
 Severe spinal rheumatoid arthritis may lead to deformity of the spine, making the activities of daily life difficult or virtually impossible.
 As with osteoarthritis of the spine, bone spurring is common with spinal RA.